 - Several months after your loved one’s passing, you may need to file an estate tax return and pay any necessary estate taxes.

 When we lose someone close to us, we’re never prepared emotionally.
 That can be a tough time to have to make important decisions.

 Unfortunate Event: Divorce

-Divorce is one of the most upsetting, stressful, and generally unsettling events we face.
+Divorce is one of the most upsetting, stressful, and generally unsettling events we help our clients face.
 Whether it’s your own relationship or a member of your close family, divorce also divides a financial partnership, and so it creates unique financial issues to consider.
 Some examples: